Weird Things That Happen To Your Body During Your Period

 Trouble sleeping

 Ever notice that around the time of your period, you have a hard time sleeping?
 Just like those hormone shifts causing skin sensitivity, moodiness, and changes in bowels, it also affects your sleep.
-Insomnia is common in about 50 percent of all women prior to their period.
+Insomnia is common in women before their period starts.
 When you get close to the start of your period, the hormones estrogen and progesterone start to decline.
 The issue is however, estrogen declines earlier than progesterone.
 This uneven shift in hormones is what causes those sleepless nights.
 Other reasons for trouble sleeping include the side effects of period symptoms such as breast tenderness, bloating, and cramping that could keep you up at night.

 Tiredness all the time

-Lets face it, with all the extra curricular activities and studying after school, we don’t have time to feel extra tired.
+Let's face it, with all the extracurricular activities and studying after school, we don’t have time to feel extra tired.
 Low energy levels are common when you are on your period.
-When our estrogen levels drop suddenly to prepare for your period, it causes you to feel more tired and lazy.
+When our estrogen levels drop suddenly to prepare for your period, it can cause you to feel more tired and lazy.
 Also, when we lose blood during our period, it can also cause iron deficiency as well.
 Be sure to get the right amount of sleep every night to ensure you wake up feeling refreshed the next day.

 Tips to help you during that time of the month

-- Studies suggest you should get at least 7 hours of sleep a night before and during your period
+- It is recommended to get at least 8 hours of sleep a night before and during your period.

 - Wear a heating patch for menstrual cramps throughout the day.
 Some heating patches are made specifically to provide relief for up to 12 hours.
 They are discrete and thin.